up42/docs/source/up42-blocks/processing/ndvi.rst

 Block type: ``PROCESSING``

-This block computes the Normalized Difference Vegetation Index (NDVI) from Pléiades or SPOT images that include a NIR band.
+This block computes the Normalized Difference Vegetation Index (NDVI) from Pléiades, SPOT or Hexagon images that include a NIR band.
 This block can only process outputs from the blocks :ref:`Pléiades Download <pleiades-download-block>` or :ref:`SPOT 6/7 Download <spot-download-block>`, which have been converted to GeoTIFF with the blocks :ref:`DIMAP -> GeoTIFF Conversion <dimap-conversion-block>` or :ref:`Pan-sharpening SPOT/Pléiades <pansharpen-block>` .